Rainbow Grocery Cooperative: History

 Rainbow started generating financial surpluses soon after incorporating as a nonprofit.
 In order to avoid generating a taxable profit, Rainbow distributed its financial surplus by increasing worker compensation and investing in expansion.
 Rainbow's first substantial expansion, in 1978, was the opening of a general store (selling vitamins, dry goods, housewares, books, clothing etc.).
 It was located a few doors down from the grocery store.
 The general store initially ran at a considerable loss and became a significant financial drain on the grocery store.
-This situation eventually reversed and the general store became a strong support to the financial health of Rainbow Grocery.
+The bookkeeper at Rainbow Grocery brought the issue to a meeting and the collective decided to task the main buyer for the grocery store with figuring out how the general store was losing money selling such relatively high margin items.
+A physical inventory took place on the odd date of November 6, 1978 and that along with better purchase posting and cashier training insured good reporting by product category (the registers were capable of 8 categories).
+Following the year end inventory it was discovered vitamins were being sold at 10% below cost rather than 10% below suggested retail.
+Fixing that plus adding display cases for expensive small items quickly reversed the situation and the general store became a strong support to the financial health of Rainbow Grocery.

 Meanwhile, the People's Food System was becoming increasingly politicized and polarized.
 The various food collectives had been meeting in the system's Common Operating Warehouse.
 The group of representatives meeting was called the “representative body” or RB.
 The members of the RB were torn between paying attention to food politics and collective food stores as a revolutionary act versus using the energy of the Food System to participate in the broader counterculture movement of the time.
 In addition, the adoption of a representative democracy was somewhat at odds with the collective/consensus process of many of the stores.
 Finally, the RB elected a steering committee to organize and facilitate its regular meetings.
 This committee in turn drafted a “Principles of Unity” statement to which member stores had to ascribe in order to they might retain their membership in the People's Food System.
 At this point, the workers of the Rainbow Grocery Collective opted to go it on their own, preferring to focus on the issue of food and food access as right livelihood.
 It turns out that this decision was a smart one.
 The Warehouse increasingly became embroiled in political infighting which took on a violent character when, as part of its political program, the Warehouse began actively recruiting recently released prisoners for its workers.
 Unfortunately it recruited members of rival gangs, which engaged in a gunfight at the warehouse.
 The final blow to the Warehouse came in 1981 when a flood destroyed much of its stock.